jonathancaleb/enoflow/src/content/legal/privacy.md

 ## 6. Your Rights

 You have the right to access, update, or delete your personal information.
-To exercise these rights, please contact us at [privacy@Enoflow.run](mailto:privacy@Enoflow.run).
+To exercise these rights, please contact us at [privacy@Enoflow](mailto:jonathancaleb230@gmail.com).

 ## 7. Changes to this Policy